AceLake/Assemblage-Flutter/README.md

 #### Physical testing
 For wired connections, Xcode builds the application and deploys it onto a physically connected iPhone, streamlining the testing process on real iOS devices.

+## Detailed Technical Design
+This section will hold all of the diagrams to help the development team understand what is needed to develop the application to industry standards.
+This is conveyed through the use of diagrams and descriptions surrounding the given diagrams to help with interpretation.

+### General Technical Approach
+The structure of Assemblage should be built for adaptability for different types of data as well as an overall structure to create a multi-platform experience.
+Also, assemblage should be built with ease of use in mind.
+The application should be set up to store massive amounts of data

+### Key Technical Design Decisions:
+Assemblage will use the Flutter framework with Dart as its primary programming language.
+The database is Firebase which is a Non-relational database.

+The reason why I wanted to use Flutter for the framework for my application was to support cross-platform to give more users the ability to find and use the app.
+Flutter's main hook is that it allows for the app to be used with a variety of different platforms.

+Dart was chosen for its object-oriented nature which allows the app to be more scalable.

+Firebase was chosen because of its NoSQL structure.
+Having NoSQL within the app will allow it to be able to store massive amounts of data while also being adaptable to store different types of data.

 ## Sitemap
 ![Assemblage Site Map drawio (1)](https://github.com/AceLake/Assemblage-Flutter/assets/96988100/6cc9b906-e596-4f17-ac66-e2fa8cd68c99)